 So how do we source salmon sustainably?
 We have two great choices: sustainably farmed salmon, or wild-caught Alaskan salmon.
 This goes for any salmon, including Smoked Salmon.

 Green tip: Look for Marine Stewardship Council and Friend of the Sea labels on your fish to ensure they were harvested sustainably.

 Smoked Salmon Pasta with Parmesan Tips and Tricks

 Slice and Sautee First

-Dice your onion and roughl chop your spinach, and throw it in your Dutch Oven first with the butter.
-Allow the onion and spinach to reduce for about 5-7 minutes, until almost all of the liquid is gone, and the onions are starting to caramelize before moving on to the next step.
+Add the onion and spinach to a large pot or Dutch Oven with the butter, salt and pepper.
+Cook over medium heat, allowing the onion and spinach to reduce for about 5-7 minutes, until almost all of the liquid is gone, and the onions are translucent.

 One Up Your Water

 We have one pot to infuse flavor, and we’re not straining the pasta.
 So, naturally, we will use this opportunity to cook the pasta in something more flavorful than water.